Hungarian police launch probe of camp feeding video

-BUDAPEST Hungarian police said on Friday they had launched an investigation after an online video showed a crowd of migrants clamouring for food in a hangar at a reception centre as police in surgical masks throw out packs of sandwiches.
+BUDAPEST Hungarian police said on Friday they had launched an investigation after an online video showed a crowd of migrants clamoring for food in a hangar at a reception center as police in surgical masks throw out packs of sandwiches.

 The description of the footage says it was taken at a refugee camp in Roszke on Hungary's southern border with Serbia, where thousands of migrants have been crossing into the European Union every day.